Susantade/Django_feedback_app/README.md

 # Django_feedback_app

-**Introduction**
+**Introduction**<br>
 This is an app where anyone can write his/her own comment.
 For this, first he/she have to sign in (if his/her already has an account, otherwise first create an account).
-After succssful sign in he/she redirected to comment page, where he/she can leave a comment.
+After successful sign in he/she redirected to comment page, where he/she can leave a comment.
 In this page, he/she will also see other user's comments.
 There will be an **Filter** button, by clicking this button he/she will show the comments of only sign in (at that time) users.

 **Requirements**
 To run this app we require followings things: